Being a Mentor

 An initial training session is held for all mentors and mentees to help them develop goals for their mentoring relationships.
 Additionally, at least two meetings and a closing dinner are held during the year to give mentors/mentees an opportunity to interact as a group.
 Mentors and mentees are also asked to complete progress surveys midway through and at the end of the program.
 These evaluations examine the interactions between mentors and mentees and how the relationships are progressing, as well as provide mentors/mentees an opportunity to make suggestions to improve the program.

-If you want to know more about this program, please contact the Women’s Center Mentoring Program Coordinator at (937) 229-5334 or contact us here.
+If you want to know more about this program, please contact the Women’s Center at (937) 229-5592 or contact us here.

 If you wish to be considered as a mentor, please complete the Mentor Application.
 This invitation is open to UD staff and faculty, men and women, at all levels.